AB-Code-Hub/tourTube/readme.md

 ## Overview

 TourTube is a feature-rich social media platform combining elements of YouTube and Twitter, built with Node.js, Express.js, and MongoDB.
-The platform supports video sharing, user interactions, comments, likes, and subscription features.
+The platform supports video sharing, user interactions, comments, likes, and subscription features, with optimized MongoDB aggregation pipelines for efficient data retrieval.

 ## Tech Stack